 sudo apt install ubuntu-desktop

-This is how the full GNOME Desktop install it looks like:
+This is what the full GNOME Desktop installs looks like:

 Configure VNC to Use XFCE

-We covered this initially in the tutorial, but will add it here too, so the article is more easily skimmable.
+We covered this initially in the tutorial, but we will add it here, too, so the article is more easily skimmable.

 sudo apt install xfce4 xfce4-goodies